Sukkot 2026: What You Need to Know This Year

 Understanding the Jewish Calendar

-The Jewish calendar system that determines when is sukkot in 2025 reflects thousands of years of astronomical observation and mathematical calculation.
+The Jewish calendar system that determines when Sukkot is in 2026 reflects thousands of years of astronomical observation and mathematical calculation.
 The lunisolar calendar follows lunar months but adjusts to stay aligned with solar seasons, preventing holidays from drifting through the year.

-As you plan for sukkot 2025, remember that the goal isn't perfection but participation.
+As you plan for Sukkot 2026, remember that the goal isn't perfection but participation.
 The ancient Israelites built their temporary dwellings with whatever materials they had available, and your sukkah doesn't need to be more sophisticated than theirs.

-Ready to make Sukkot 2025 your most meaningful celebration yet?
 Sukkah Market offers everything you need, from complete sukkah kits to EZ Lock sukkah systems, panel sukkahs, and pop-up sukkahs for easy setup.
-Whether you're interested in a custom sukkah, need help decorating a sukkah, want quality bamboo schach mats, or need detailed sukkah building instructions, we're here to help.
+Even if you're interested in a custom sukkah, need help decorating a sukkah, want quality bamboo schach mats, or need detailed sukkah building instructions, we're here to help.

-Looking for a sukkah for sale near me or want to contact Sukkah Market for personalized guidance?
-We're committed to helping you create a sukkot 2025 celebration that brings the ancient traditions to life in your own backyard.
+Looking for a sukkah for sale near me, or want to contact Sukkah Market for personalized guidance?
+We're committed to helping you create a sukkot 2026 celebration that brings the ancient traditions to life in your own backyard.